JJohnson-DA/team_project_template/README.md

 Folder to save sql queries that may need to be called into scripts or saved for reproducibility.

 ## Visuals
 Folder to store visuals produced by your code.
 Has two subfolders, exploratory and final.
-The contents of the subfolders will not be pushed to GitHub due to the .gitignore file.
-If you would like to push final visuals then please adjust the .gitignore for your repo.
+The contents of the exploratory subfolder will not be pushed to GitHub due to the .gitignore file.
+Visuals in the 'final' folder will be pushed so save with caution.